CRBT-Team/Purplet/packages/rest/README.md

 # @purplet/rest

 This is a JavaScript implementation for the Discord REST API.
 It is very light, and doesn't do more than is needed.
 We do not depend on any runtime-specific apis, but rather the `fetch` and `FormData` standard APIs, meaning this client can run in Node.js and in Bun (with polyfills).
-Every route is fully typed and hand-tested.
+Every route is fully typed via [discord-api-types](https://github.com/discordjs/discord-api-types) and documented using auto-generated JSDoc comments from the [Discord API documentation](https://discordapp.com/developers/docs/resources).

 Basic Example: